 When To See A Doctor

 If you observe any signs and symptoms as mentioned above, you should consult your doctor.
-This will help you rule out the possibility of any severe conditions that may lead to the development of a cyst in and around your mouth.
+This will help you rule out the possibility of any severe conditions that may lead to the development of an oral cyst.
 If you feel that the cyst is growing larger than 1 cm in diameter, you must seek immediate medical help.

 Usually, a mucous cyst can be identified during a regular visit to your dentist.
 In most cases, your dentist will allow the cyst to resolve on its own.
 However, if the cyst persists for longer than 2 months, you must consult your doctor again.